 Perhaps you know that Indy & NASCAR driver Danica Patrick has a very visible relationship with her sponsor, GoDaddy?
 Of course, everyone knows about Michael Jordan’s relationship with Nike and have you seen the AIG logo on the front of Manchester United’s uniforms?
 American International Group (AIG) is an insurance company sponsoring the world’s most popular sports team!
 The bigger deals always make headlines but the reality is that there are many smaller deals you never hear about.
 Stadium signage deals, team and individual sponsorships.
 Heck, even the lesser named golfers on the PGA Tour are wearing some sponsor’s logo.

 Sponsors help fund the operations of stadiums, individual athletes, and sports teams plus they provide products and services.
 Without the sponsors most sports organizations would struggle to survive.
 A golfer, for instance, needs sponsor money to travel and pay entry fees.

 In the membership section of SportsCareerFinder you’ll learn all about how the sponsorships process works.

 There are potentially three parties in a sponsorship deal.
 First, the property, which is often a team, league, or event, is almost always on the selling side.
-Occasionally a property will purchase sponsorship of another property.
+Occasionally a property will purchase a sponsorship of another property.
 The corporation is the second party and usually on the buying side.
 Finally, an agency often negotiates and executes a sports sponsorship on behalf of either a property or corporation.
-The presence of an agency does not remove either of the other two from the equation; in fact many deals are done through a collaborative effort of all three parties.
+The presence of an agency does not remove either of the other two from the equation; in fact, many deals are done through a collaborative effort of all three parties.